grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Hemi caught Shake's eye and pointed up to the hatch.
 Shakes nodded, and squeezed off the other side of the pilot's seat.
 Hemi passed through the space of the vacated pilot's chair to climb up and open the hatch above.
 He stepped out into the shallow stream that washed over the deck of the _Gnat_.

-The surface was mostly calm, with light breeze under a bright gray sky.
+The surface was mostly calm, with a light breeze under a bright gray sky.
 With the hatch open, Shakes piloted the boat standing.
 With his head up out of the sail, he kept a fierce eye forward for large pieces of debris or sunken hulks.
 Hemi shaded his eyes and scanned the horizon behind.
 They had only made a couple of miles from the _Prospect_, and Hemi could still see its gray sail rolling slowly from side to side, outlined dimly against the cloudy sky.
 But it was just one of a half dozen other large inert masses bobbing on the ocean surface within eyesight, not to mention the hundreds of smaller bits slowly churning through the scummy black water and occasionally clacking against each other.

 Hemi sat on the _Gnat's_ low sail, just astern the open hatch and in front of the diesel exhaust that blew away abaft in a long stream of airborne crud.
 Shakes reached down into the sail, withdrew a pair of binoculars, and handed them to Hemi.